madviking/pydantic-llm-tester/README.md

 -   Use mock providers for testing without API keys.
 -   Track token usage and costs.
 -   Easily integrate structured data extraction into your applications.
+-   **Query model prices**: Compare pricing across providers and models to make cost-effective decisions.
+-   **Configure models**: Add, edit, and manage LLM models for each provider.
+-   **Update cost information**: Keep pricing data current with OpenRouter API integration.
--   **NEW: File Upload Support**: Process and test LLMs with file inputs (e.g., images) for multimodal analysis.
+-   **File Upload Support**: Process and test LLMs with file inputs (e.g., images) for multimodal analysis.
 See the [guide on Using Files](docs/guides/files/USING_FILES.md) for more details.

 ## A word about *word* models